01-edu/public/subjects/devops/orchestrator/README.md

 If you complete the mandatory part successfully, and you still have free time, you can implement anything that you feel deserves to be a bonus, for example:

+- Use the `Dockerfile` you have defined in your solution for `play-with-containers`

 - Deploy a Kubernetes Dashboard to monitor the cluster